cjacker/enjoy/README.md

 ## TODO

+* Finish uinput support and make X optional. after that, enjoy should work well with wayland.

 * ~~Support verbose mode to found which joystick event generated and not bound.~~

 * ~~Support multiple axis on one joystick, maybe with `axis[n]_button[n]_up/down/left/right` keys.~~